-The number of HSA account holders are growing for a number of reasons.
-Among the most influential is that account holders own their accounts for life.
+The number of HSA account holders is growing for several reasons.
+One is that HSA account holders own their accounts for life.
 And a major attraction is that they also enjoy tax savings in three different ways:

-- Tax-free withdrawals for eligible medical expenses.
-IRS-approved medical expenses include doctor and hospital visits, physical therapy, prescriptions, dental work, eye exams, contacts and eyeglasses, COBRA premiums, and Medicare B and D premiums, among many others.
+- Tax-free withdrawals for eligible medical expenses: IRS-approved medical expenses include doctor and hospital visits, physical therapy, prescriptions, dental work, eye exams, contacts, eyeglasses, and more.

-For purposes of this blog, we’ll focus on that third one: earning tax-free interest on the balance and generating tax-free income from investing HSA funds.
+This blog will focus on earning tax-free interest on the balance and generating tax-free income from investing HSA funds.

 Like regular savings accounts, HSAs earn interest on the account balance.
-Unlike regular accounts, though, the interest earned in an HSA account is not subject to taxes.
-Because HSA balances roll over from year to year — there is no ‘use it or lose it’ rule – account owners can grow their account over time and prepare for future medical expenses without having to worry about taxes.
+However, unlike those accounts, the interest earned in an HSA account is not subject to taxes.
+And because HSA balances roll over from year to year, like traditional savings accounts, HSA owners can grow their balances over time and prepare for future medical expenses without worrying about taxes.

 The ability to invest HSA funds is a significant factor driving account growth.
 Devenir reports that in mid-2022, over 2.4 million HSAs had at least a portion of their funds invested, accounting for over 7% of accounts.

-But among HSA account owners, only about 3 percent invest at least part of their account balance.
-One obstacle to investing is that many HSA custodians require a minimum balance threshold before account holders are allowed to invest; the threshold usually ranges between $1,000 and $2,500.
-Once that threshold is met, account holders have various options.
-Some providers allow HSA owners to choose from a variety of investment options, like stocks, bonds, and mutual funds, and may provide research tools.
-Some providers offer different growth model plans that have been developed by a licensed investment advisor to meet specific investor needs and interests.
+Why do so few HSA account holders invest a portion of their funds?
+One obstacle to investing is that many HSA custodians require a minimum balance threshold before account holders are allowed to invest.
+The threshold usually ranges between $1,000 and $2,500.
+Once account holders meet that threshold, they have various options.
+Some providers enable HSA owners to choose from multiple investment options, like stocks, bonds, and mutual funds.
+And they may also provide research tools.
+Some providers offer different growth model plans developed by a licensed investment advisor to meet specific investor needs and interests.

-If you’re an HSA account owner and aren’t already investing your account funds, now may be time to do so.
+If you’re an HSA account owner considering investing your account funds, now may be the time to do so.
 HSA accounts offer tax advantages to help with both short- and long-term growth while continuing to reduce your healthcare costs.
-In addition, for those wanting to use their HSA funds for other purposes in retirement.
-That’s because you can make penalty-free withdrawals, although taxed like regular income), investing and building wealth is a strategic option.
+In addition, investing and building wealth may be a strategic option for those wanting to use their HSA funds for other purposes in retirement.
+That’s because you can make penalty-free withdrawals, although they act like regular income for tax calculations.